 They hardly provide a cultural experience but there’s no doubt, kids love them!
 There are many to visit and nowadays it’s easy to find online reviews to make sure you avoid the more suspect parks.
-Suoi Tien, near Ho Chi Minh City, is an weird and wonderful place which is great for families.
+Suoi Tien, near Ho Chi Minh City, is a weird and wonderful place that is great for families.

 What is the Best Time to Go on a Family Holiday to Vietnam

 When to go to Vietnam is an important consideration for families.
 The weather is characterized by the monsoon season which affects each region differently.

 The peak tourist season runs from December to March and these are great months to visit.
 The summer months are uncomfortably hot and humid, especially for young children.